zulip/zulip/templates/zerver/why-zulip.md

 model used by Slack and similar tools is a really bad way to structure asynchronous communication.

-However, asynchronous communication is fundamental to how work happens today.
+However, asynchronous communication is fundamental to how work happens today:

 * Managers, PMs, and others in meetings all day need to reply to things in batch, either in the few minutes they have between meetings, or at the end